 Hawa Mahal, designed as a beehive castle with small windows, has a height of 50 feet from its base.
 This structure, erected on a thin shield or podium approximately fifty feet high, has walls less than a foot thick.
 Constructed of red and pink sandstones by Lal Chand Ustad, Hawa Mahal is famous for its windows or ‘Jharokhas’ which enable free circulation of air within the structure.

 Its entrance is a door which leads to a spacious courtyard surrounded by two-storey buildings on three sides.
 Of the five storeys of the Mahal, the top three storeys have the thickness of a single room while the bottom storeys have courtyards.

 Hawa Mahal has been built in the shape of a crown.
 Some even compare the look to that of Krishna’s crown.
-Reason why it is related to Krishna’s crown is because Sawai Pratap Singh was believed to be a great devotee of Lord Krishna.
+The reason why it is related to Krishna’s crown is that Sawai Pratap Singh was believed to be a great devotee of Lord Krishna.